 You need to examine them for three inconsistencies:

 Your company says one thing but doesn’t support it with actions.

 Example: Your company’s leaders constantly talk about the importance of customers but they reject an opportunity to reduce customer complaints because of the cost involved.

 Your company promotes a value externally but doesn't appear to authentically live it internally.
 Example: Your company runs a healthy grocery store chain, but the vending machines in the employee breakroom are stocked with junk food.

 Your company claims to take an ideological stands on an issue then behaves contrary to that stand.
 Example: Your company is an investment firm that claims a policy of ethical investments but accepts an invitation to consult with a company with human rights violations.

 As The Berkeley have shown over the past year, when you’re consistent with your values – when your ideology, symbolism and actions are in synergy, you can triumph even during the hardest of times.

-I teach exactly how to develop winning values for any brand in Brand Strategy Academy.
-To be the first to know when it's next enrolling, and to get weekly brand strategy insight in the meantime, sign up to my newsletter below.
+If you need more help, I teach exactly how to develop winning values for any brand in Brand Strategy Academy.
+Would love to see you in there!

 Well, here's a secret for you...